-Scott McLeod is an Associate Professor of Educational Leadership at the University Colorado Denver.
+Scott McLeod is an Associate Professor of Educational Leadership at the University of Colorado Denver.
 He is a leader in school technology and speaks all over the country on innovative education.
-He has won many awards, and is a co-founder of Did You Know (Shift Happens) video series.
+He has won many awards and is a co-founder of Did You Know (Shift Happens) video series.

 What I like.
 This portfolio is provocative, inviting visitors to learn something new that may not be mainstream, but appears to be effective.
 The tagline says it all: “Technology, Leadership, and the Future of Schools.”
 Of all the examples on this list, this is the only one that provides direct contact, offering a portal for leaving Scott a voicemail.

 5 Must-Have Items To Include In Teacher Portfolio Samples